Can a Soldier volunteer for separation due to not having a valid Family Care Plan?

 avatar

-Staff Sergeant Douglas “Eck” Eckstein is an Active Duty Paralegal NCO with over ten years of service in the Army.
+Staff Sergeant(R) Douglas “Eck” Eckstein is a former Paralegal NCO with over eleven years of service in the Army.
 He has served overseas tours in Korea and Iraq.
 Eck served on active duty for seven years working in the personnel administration field then, after a break in service, returned to active duty in 2009 when he earned the Military Occupational Specialty, 27D (paralegal).
-He is experienced in administrative separations, UCMJ actions, court-martials, criminal law, administrative law, military justice and Soldier’s rights.
+He has worked in the Office of the Staff Judge Advocate from Division level down to unit level.
+He has expertise in all aspects of military law, with extensive emphasis in Administrative Law and Soldiers Rights.
 “I am not an attorney and any views presented are my own and are not to be interpreted as legal advice.
 Furthermore, my views do not necessarily represent the views of DoD or its Components.”

 Disclaimer: Though all content posted on AskTOP.net is reviewed by our qualified subject matter experts, you should not make decisions based solely on the information contained in this post.
 Use information from multiple sources when making important professional decisions.
 This is not an official government website.